nyx-space/hifitime/README.md

 + Minimum Support Rust Version (MSRV) bumped to 1.77.0
 + Major refactoring of the code for ease of maintenance and removal of deprecrated functions from 3.x
 + Centralization of all time scale conversions into the `to_time_scale` function -- huge effort by [@gwbres](https://github.com/gwbres)
++ Removed `der` encoding/decoding for Epoch and Duration.

 ## 3.9.0